 Continue Reading »

 Zen Habits recently posted an interesting article on getting motivated, getting out of a slump.
-The 16 action steps were: (the text below is from ZenHabits, edited for length and so that I am not blatantly copying absolutely everything! ) Focus on One Goal . . . if you are trying to do two or…
+The 16 action steps were: (the text below is from ZenHabits, edited for length and so that I am not blatantly copying absolutely everything! 😉 ) Focus on One Goal . . . if you are trying to do two…

 Continue Reading »